Daniel Curtis & Sarah Spencer, my 4x great-grandparents, were the ancestors of my maternal grandfather, Lloyd O. Krueger.

 The couple’s first son was named Harvey Hoover Curtis after Sarah’s brother-in-law.
 Harvey Hoover Curtis was my 3x great-grandfather.

-Harvey Hoover Curtis & Mary Jane Hutchins, c1910
+Harvey Hoover Curtis & Mary Jane Hutchins, c1905

-[As an aside, this photo, taken in Great Falls, Montana about 1909, is interesting to me because my grandmother is wearing a brooch with a photo of a couple on it.
+[As an aside, this photo, taken in Great Falls, Montana (likely for their 40th anniversary in 1905), is interesting to me because my grandmother is wearing a brooch with a photo of a couple on it.
 Is it an older photo of them?
-A marriage photo for one of their children?]
+A marriage photo for one of their children?
+A cousin of mine and descendant of the family believes that the brooch photo might be their wedding photo from 1865.
+To me, it looks like a photo of her sister-in-law Anna Curtis Hedrick (see portrait below).]

 Close-up of Mary Hutchins’ brooch.